EthicalSource/contributor_covenant/content/version/2/0/code_of_conduct.md

 **Community Impact**: Demonstrating a pattern of violation of community standards, including sustained inappropriate behavior,  harassment of an individual, or aggression toward or disparagement of classes of individuals.

-**Consequence**: A permanent ban from any sort of public interaction within the project community.
+**Consequence**: A permanent ban from any sort of public interaction within the community.

 ## Attribution